Topological insulators and geometry of vector bundles

-In general, magnetic field strength can be found by inverting the formula for a flux through a surface.
-Let $\ccont$ be a boundary of a small surface element with normal $\vec n$ near point $p$.
+In a curvilinear coordinate system, the components of $\vec {\emf B}$ can be found by ``inverting'' Eq.~\eqref{Eq:FluxFij}, as follows.
+Let $\ccont$ be the boundary of a small surface element near a point $p$ with the normal $\vec n$.
 Then the normal component of $\vec {\emf B}$ is